ey2367/Climate_Project/README.md

 - The Food Insecurity Graph provides an overview of the food security situation in Lesotho, helping to assess and address issues related to food security.
     [need to download the 'FoodSecurity Data.csv' file]

+**Dashboard**
+1. All files not included in “Gantt Chart” & “Graphs” files are map sources;
+2. Trigger dashboard map;
+3. Break up population numbers into 5 sections and assign 5 colors;
+4. Show trigger according to severity and months.